alteryx/ayx-developer-sdk/docs/references/debugging-sdk-tools.md

 2. After installing `.yxi`
 3. After running in Designer
 4. Running the plugin at Command Line
+5. Simple ways to print/check values

 ## 1. After `create-yxi`
 After creating the yxi, there will be a new folder in your workspace called `build`.
 Navigate to `~/your_tool_workspace/build/yxi/workspace_name.yxi` and rename the `.yxi` to a `.zip` archive.

 Inside the archive, navigate to `<TOOL_NAME>/site-packages/ayx_plugins/<tool_name>.py`.
 When opening this file, you should expect to see the exact same code as the plugin code in your tool workspace (`~/your_tool_workspace/backend/ayx_plugins/<tool_name>.py`).
 If you make some changes to your code in your workspace, all updates should also propogate to this file that's in the `.yxi` that you build.
+This step is used to confirm that the `.yxi` is being built with the correct code and dependencies.
+You can verify that the other plugin dependencies are also being correctly built by simply searching for that dependency in the `site-packages` folder of the archive.

 ## 2. After installing `.yxi`
 After installing the `.yxi`, there will be a new folder created that can be found in `~/%APPDATA%/Roaming/Alteryx/Tools/<TOOL_NAME>` directory for user installs.
-For admin installs, please check your Alteryx system installation folder.
+(For admin installs, please check your Alteryx system installation folder)

 In the created tool folder, navigate to `/site-packages/ayx_plugins/<tool_name>.py`.
 When opening this file, you should expect to see the exact same code as the plugin code in your tool workspace (`~/your_tool_workspace/backend/ayx_plugins/<tool_name>.py`).
-Again, when you make some changes to your code in your workspace, all updates should also propogate to this file that's in the `.yxi` that you build, and thus to the installed tool folder as well.
+To reiterate, when you make some changes to your code in your workspace, recreate and install the `.yxi`, you should expect the same changes to also propogate to this file in the installed tool folder.
+These checks will confirm that the installation process is working correctly.

 ## 3. After running in Designer
 If, after you've run the plugin in Designer, the tool does not yield expected results, you can check the logs following this method: